churchers/vm-bhyve/README.md

     vm_list="" # list to start automatically on boot vm_delay="5" # seconds delay between starting machines

-ZFS NOTE: If you want to store guests on a ZFS dataset, and have a new child dataset created for each virtual machine, specify the dataset to use as follows in place of the vm directory:
+ZFS NOTE: If you want to store guests on a ZFS dataset, and have a new child dataset created for each virtual machine, specify the dataset to use as below in place of the vm directory.
+You will need to create the dataset manually first, then use the "make vmdir" command above to set up the subdirectories and copy sample templates:

     vm_dir="zfs:pool/dataset"

-In this case you will need to create the dataset manually.
-Once you have completed basic setup by running the 'vm init' command below, copy the sample templates into the .templates subdirectory of your vm storage dataset.

 Initialise all kernel modules and finish creating the directory structure.
 This command needs to be run once after each host reboot (this is normally handled by the rc.d script included):